-Applicants are represented by a total of 991 firms of solicitors and costs have been paid to date in respect of 15,345 applications.
-The 298 costs payments made by the Board in 2015 are listed below.
-It should be noted that the Board has not yet received bills in respect of all the applications it has determined.
+Applicants are represented by a total of 991 firms of solicitors and costs have been paid to date in respect of 15,367 applications.
+The 22 costs payments made by the Board in 2016 are listed below.

 These costs are divided into two categories